DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/importing.md

 php artisan ldap:import users --no-log
 ```

-By default this is enabled, regardless if `logging` is disabled in your `config/ldap.php` file.
+By default, this is enabled, regardless if `logging` is disabled in your `config/ldap.php` file.

 ### No Interaction